jeffoconnorau/AGMPowerCLI/GCBDR.md

 type           : BACKUP_RESTORE
 oauth2ClientId : 486522031570-fimdb0rbeamc17l3akilvquok1dssn6t.apps.googleusercontent.com
 ```
-### Add the Service Account to the Management Console as a user with role
+### Add the Service Account to the Management Console as a user with Management Console role
-To ensure the user has the correct role the first time it logs in, manually add the user to the Management Console BEFORE the first login.
+To ensure the user has the correct Management Console role (which is different to an IAM role) the first time it logs in, manually add the user to the Management Console BEFORE the first login.
 After you create the user in Google IAM,  login to your Management Console,  go to  Manage → Users and select **Create User**

 Now enter the Service account email as the Username and select the relevant roles and **Save User**.